 You won't find American-Italian food there - they only serve authentic Sicilian and Southern Italian cuisine, including their mouthwatering cannoli.

 The Lititz Farmers Market is the best time to get your hands on fresh produce and other goods grown by local farmers.
-Every Thursday evening from spring through fall, find live music performances, chef demonstrations with children’s activities for all ages!
+Every Thursday evening from spring through fall, find live music performances, and chef demonstrations with children’s activities for all ages!

 The farmers' market takes place from May until October, 4:30pm until 8:00pm, in Lititz Springs Park.